UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

 jupyter notebook
 ```

-You should be able to start a new Jupyter notebook with a MATLAB kernel.
+You should be able to start a new Jupyter notebook

 If you get the error